dbt-labs/docs.getdbt.com/website/docs/docs/cloud-integrations/semantic-layer/excel.md

 ---
-title: "Microsoft Excel 365"
+title: "Microsoft Excel"
 id: excel
-description: "Integrate with Excel 365 to query your metrics in a spreadsheet."
+description: "Integrate with Excel to query your metrics in a spreadsheet."
 tags: [Semantic Layer]
-sidebar_label: "Microsoft Excel 365"
+sidebar_label: "Microsoft Excel"
 ---

-# Microsoft Excel 365 <Lifecycle status='preview'/>
+# Microsoft Excel <Lifecycle status='preview'/>

-The dbt Semantic Layer offers a seamless integration with Microsoft Excel 365 through a custom menu.
-This add-on allows you to build dbt Semantic Layer queries and return data on your metrics directly within Excel 365.
+The dbt Semantic Layer offers a seamless integration with Excel Online and Desktop through a custom menu.
+This add-on allows you to build dbt Semantic Layer queries and return data on your metrics directly within Excel.

 ## Prerequisites